"You’re Too Serious”

 What an eye-opener for me.
 I don’t take those comments to heart anymore.
 Their comments only show me who they are: someone I steer clear from.

 I am playful and humorous—but not casually or for public consumption.
 This side of me is reserved for the people I truly love and trust as part of my relational investment and bonding—not a performance, entertainment or filler.
-Otherwise, people usually just get my seriousness and strong boundaries.
+Otherwise, people usually get my seriousness, conscientiousness, and strong boundaries.

 Ready to address what others say about you?
 I’d love speak with you.
 Pro truth.
 Pro reality.
 Realist.
 Genuine.
 Sincere.